 Volunteers of America provides transitional housing and support to adults leaving correctional facilities

-We help women regain their confidence...Step by Step
+Helping women regain their confidence...step by step.

 The Step by Step program offers workshops that help women regain their self-worth and make significant changes as they transition back into our communities when they are released from prison.
 The program helps women re-claim their lives and build healthy relationships with their families, friends and others who can have a positive impact in their lives.
 Step by Step is offered at the Albion State and Monroe County Correctional Facilities for more than 500 women each year.